 Few, if any, industries escaped the effects of the COVID-19 pandemic.
-Even in the technology sector, where change is a normal part of business, many professional services and technology consulting firms struggled to cope with the disruption.
+Even in the technology sector, where change is a normal part of business, many cloud consulting services firms and technology consulting firms struggled to cope with the disruption.

 That seems almost paradoxical given that organizations across just about every sector had to embrace work-from-home operations or other business changes and implement the technology resources — including cloud services — to support them.
 But some declines in business for service providers were simply due to a ripple effect.
 Many companies in industries like tourism, manufacturing, and hospitality cut costs during the pandemic to stay afloat.

 Now, as economic indicators begin to trend positive, companies are once again ramping up IT projects.
 Innovation and creative problem solving are both critical to ensuring that IT investments made today can accommodate what’s next.

 Companies must choose the right type of cloud consulting services firm to implement the technology solutions they need to survive — and thrive — in a rapidly evolving business climate.
 In this post, we examine three options – IT consulting firms, IT outsourcing companies, and cloud systems integrators.
 We review the pros and cons of each and make the case that cloud systems integrators may be the best option for the new IT paradigm.

 Pandemic or not, hiring a big-name IT consulting firm often comes with an equally big price tag.
 Forgoing work with these higher-priced companies or simply canceling projects reduces expenditures.